farahzak/Ipsos-Market-Research-Simulation/README.md

 # Ipsos-Inspired Market Research Project

 ## Overview
+Hey I'm Zak!
 One thing I was really excited to do was simulate a project going over how researching in the role I was applying to would be.
 Using AI and some of my own creative questions, I was able to simulate a process that goes over what a research analyst might encounter and the types of skills needed.
 Clearly, being a natural problem solver and being able to communicate effectively while also delivering high-quality work is key.

 This project simulates an end-to-end market research study inspired by Ipsos' methodology.
 The goal is to design a questionnaire for a retail company, test its validity, simulate collaboration with internal teams, collect and clean data, and present actionable business insights.
 This repository documents each phase of the project.